 Cancelations made prior to May 1 will receive a refund of tuition paid, less the $100 deposit per camper per session.
 Please submit requests to us via email.
 We are not able to give refunds after May 1 on summer camp registration or lessons.

-Camper Illness: If a camper misses 2 or more days during a session due to illness, those days may be made up during another session, space available.
+Unfortunately, we are not able to give refunds for campers that miss camp due to illness.
+If a camper misses 2 or more days during a session due to illness, those days may be made up during another session, space available.

 Campers with contagious illnesses (excluding a mild case of the common cold), are not to be sent to camp.
 If a camper has a fever, stomach virus (vomiting and /or diahehae), or any other contagious illness, they must be "well" for 24 hours before sending them to camp.
 In the even your camper gets sick with a contagious illness at camp, we will call you or the emergency contact to come get your camper.
 Parents of the other campers in attendance that week will be informed via email that day if a camper is sent home with a contagious illness.
 We will include the nature of the illness, but of course the name of the ill camper is confidential.
 For helpful information on keeping your camper healthy, please see this link: https://www.acacamps.org/sites/default/files/resource_library/parents/parentflyer.pdf.